Adel7418/Status_bot/WORKFLOWS_FIX_REPORT_2025-10-12.md

 - Fix G201: use logger.exception instead of logger.error with exc_info
 - Fix ARG002: prefix unused method argument with underscore
 - Add per-file ignores for E402 in tests/conftest.py
+- Format all files with black (35 files reformatted)

-All tests pass (39/39) and linter checks pass without errors."
+All tests pass (39/39), linter checks pass, and black formatting is correct."

 git push origin main
 ```